magnesj/ResInsight/docs/PythonRips.md

 The Python client package is available for install via the Python PIP package system with `pip install rips` as admin user, or `pip install --user rips` as a regular user.

+On some systems the `pip` command may have to be replaced by `python -m pip`.

 # rips package

 ## Submodules